 WebPT Templates are the default configuration for all notes in SOAP 2.0.
-There are twenty default note templates, which are comprised of a note type (Daily Note, Discharge, Initial Evaluation, Progress Note) for each provider category (OT, PT, SLP, ATC/Wellness).
+There are twenty default note templates comprised of a note type (Daily Note, Discharge, Initial Evaluation, or Progress Note) for each provider category (OT, PT, SLP, ATC/Wellness).
 Each of these WebPT Templates can be customized using the process described below, and that 'Company Template' will replace the WebPT Template as the default note type for that discipline across the organization.

 Important: You can only have one Company Template for each note type and discipline.
 Therefore, if you attempt to create a new template from the WebPT Templates for note type/discipline that has an established Company Template, you’ll be editing the existing Company Template.
-Users with Company Admin permissions can customize the available default templates.
+Users with the User Permission Edit SOAP 2.0 Template/Profiles permissions can customize the available default templates.

 Let’s review how to create Company Templates.
 Note: Only Company Admins can customize the available default templates.